brennie42/CityScreeps/README.md

     Define Police creep with defense in mind
     Relate Distributor number to the Distance and Number of Sources DEBUG HARVESTERS??? (testing needed)

+Changelog (0.8 and later)
+    0.8

+    0.7
+        Added Police creep
+        Other things...